Is This the End of Secret Trusts?

 (2) Memories are fluid and malleable, being constantly rewritten whenever they are retrieved.
 This is even true of “flash bulb” memories (a misleading term), i.e. memories of experiencing or learning of a particularly shocking or traumatic event.

-(3) Events can come to be recalled as memories which did not happen at all or which happened to somebody else.
+(3) Events can come to be recalled as memories that did not happen at all or that happened to somebody else.

 (4) The process of civil litigation itself subjects the memories of witnesses to powerful biases.

 (5) Considerable interference with memory is introduced in civil litigation by the procedure of preparing for trial.
 Statements are often taken a long time after relevant events and drafted by a lawyer who is conscious of the significance of the issues in the case of what the witness does or does not say.

 (6) The best approach from a judge is to base factual findings on inferences drawn from documentary evidence and known or probable facts.
 “This does not mean that oral testimony serves no useful purpose… But its value lies largely… in the opportunity that cross-examination affords to subject the documentary record to critical scrutiny and to gauge the personality, motivations, and working practices of a witness, rather than in testimony of what the witness recalls of particular conversations and events.
 Above all, it is important to avoid the fallacy of supposing that, because a witness has confidence in his or her recollection and is honest, evidence based on that recollection provides any reliable guide to the truth”.
 He found conclusive proof of the Testator’s intentions from an email in the file of the Solicitors who constructed the Will said to be subject to the Secret Trust (in paragraphs 79 and 80): Kim’s response was given later the same day: “Sorry for the confusion I wish the property to be secured for my mother until the end of her life then I wish for the property to be passed to my Sister 100%.”